10DLC outbound SMS registration tips

 Opt-in example:

-"You have opted into receiving recurring messages from [brand name].
-Message frequency varies.
-Message & data rates may apply.
-Reply HELP for support.
-Reply STOP to opt out."
+"Thank you for opting in to receive recurring messages from [brand name].
+Msg frequency varies.
+Msg & data rates may apply.
+Reply HELP for help.
+Reply STOP to cancel."

 Opt-out example:

-"You have successfully opted out and will no longer receive messages from [brand name]."
+"You have successfully opted out of messages from [brand name].
+You will receive no further messages."

 Subscriber help